Eden Prairie Local News

 Wings of the North looking for a new home

-Judy and Bob Jasperson are among volunteers who are seeking a new home for the nonprofit Wings of the North, which has operated a museum and held the Air Expo at Flying Cloud Airport in Eden Prairie.
+Judy and Bob Jasperson are among volunteers for the nonprofit Wings of the North, which has operated a museum and held the Air Expo at Flying Cloud Airport in Eden Prairie.
 Photo by Mark Weber

 An Eden Prairie nonprofit dedicated to keeping alive the stories and artifacts of U.S. military aircraft is without its showcase museum and searching for a permanent home at Flying Cloud Airport.